The Oral-B kids electric toothbrush is a perfectly satisfactory product.

-Each themed brush comes with 4 stickers that wrap around the lower third of the brush handle along with a brush head that too has a sticker (pre-fritted) to the neck of the brush.
+What this means is each themed brush comes with 4 stickers that wrap around the lower third of the brush handle along with a brush head that too has a sticker (pre-fritted) to the neck of the brush.

 What’s in the box?

-- Oral-B kids 3+ electric toothbrush handle
+- 1 x Oral-B kids 3+ electric toothbrush handle

-- 1 x Sensitive brush head
+- 1 x Kids brush head

 - 1 x Charging stand

 - Removes 100% more plaque than a manual brush

 - 30 second pacer